biolauncher/pycudalibs/README.md

 whole CUDA, Open/CL experience will also benefit from the full monty offered by the excellent PyCUDA package.

-In short you probably don't need this.
+In short you probably don't need this unless you know otherwise.

-Synopsis:
+* Synopsis:

   import cunumpy
   import gpu

-Tested on:
+* Known to work on these platforms:

-OS X 10.5.*, CUDA 2.0-1 and Python 2.5-6
+  OS X 10.5.*            CUDA 2.0, 2.1 CULA R12-R14       Python 2.5-6
-OS X 10.6.*, CUDA 4.0   and Python 2.7.1
+  OS X 10.6.*            CUDA 4.0, 4.2 CULA R12-R14       Python 2.7
-UBUNTU 11.04 (kernel 2.6.38) x86_64 CUDA 4.0 EPD 7.1.1
+  UBUNTU 11.04 (x86_64)  CUDA 4.0, 4.2 CULA R12-R14       EPD 7.1-2 (Python 2.7)

-Coming soon:
-Bespoke kernel integrations for some specialised functions.
-FFT
+* Extras
+There are some useful element and column vector kernels included which form the basis of a machine learning package CUDAML this is built to create a shared library libcudaml.{so,dylib} which can be linked in.
+I think it safe to assume that the future of this package is CULA and CUDAML based.
+We hope to leverage multi-device GPU linear algebra in CULA R14 onwards.

 ________
+(C) Copyright 2009-2011 Simon Beaumont - Model Sciences Ltd.